 Habitat Conservation Plan Development

-FORA has provided upfront funding for HCP preparation and set aside for interim habitat management at the UC Fort Ord Natural Reserve (FONR).
-In addition, FORA has dedicated 30 percent of funds collected through its Community Facilities District (CFD)
+FORA provided funding for the HCP preparation and has funded interim habitat management at the UC Fort Ord Natural Reserve (UC FONR).
+In addition, FORA has dedicated 30.2% of funds collected through its Community Facilities District (CFD)

 Special Tax/Development Fee to build the UC FONR and Cooperative Endowments.
 FORA expects to have set aside $17.8 million for habitat management byJune 30, 2020.
 Assuming CDFW certifies an endowment payout rate of 4.5% annually, it